 In 2003, a Preliminary Evaluation was conducted by the AHTD in order to resolve issues necessary to proceed with a FEIS reassessment.
-Public comment from the expanding residential neighborhoods adjacent to the Selected Alignment and Sherwood's continuing opposition resulted in the necessity to produce a Supplemental Draft Environmental Impact Statement (SDEIS) as the means of conducting a project reassessment.
-The SDEIS was completed and approved by FHWA for dissemination on January 31, 2007.
+Public comment from the expanding residential neighborhoods adjacent to the Selected Alignment and Sherwood's continuing opposition resulted in the necessity to produce this Supplemental Draft Environmental Impact Statement (SDEIS) as the means of conducting a project reassessment.

-The development of alternatives and detailed environmental study of those alternatives was part of the SDEIS process that resulted in the designation of a Preferred Alternative.
-Preparation of this new FEIS and a new ROD that fully evaluates the Preferred Alternative and documents the Selected Alternative would complete the environmental process.
+The development of alternatives and detailed environmental study of those alternatives is part of the SDEIS process that will result in the designation of a Preferred Alternative.
+Preparation of a new FEIS and new ROD that fully evaluates the Preferred Alternative and documents the Selected Alternative will complete the environmental process.
 This process ensures that alternatives meeting the purpose and need of the project are fully evaluated and are developed to minimize the potential environmental impacts.